Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 ### SpecialHeaders_RequestId_DefaultClient_default

-- Endpoint: `post /special-headers/request-id/default`
+- Endpoint: `get /special-headers/request-id/default`

 Default situation: if no request id header configured, we use standard request id header.

 ### SpecialHeaders_RequestId_NonStandardClient_nonStandard

-- Endpoint: `post /special-headers/request-id/non-standard`
+- Endpoint: `get /special-headers/request-id/non-standard`

 Non-standard request id header.
 SDK should not genreate `clientRequestId` paramerter but use policy to auto-set the header.

 ### SpecialHeaders_RequestId_StandardClient_standard

-- Endpoint: `post /special-headers/request-id/standard`
+- Endpoint: `get /special-headers/request-id/standard`

 Standard request id header.
 SDK should not genreate `clientRequestId` paramerter but use policy to auto-set the header.